-· The engine can only be started with the original SEAT key.

-• Loud running noises may be heard briefly after cold-starting the engine.
-This is normal and is no cause for concern.

-• After the engine has been stopped and the ignition switched off, the radiator fan may continue running for around 10 minutes.

-● If the engine still does not start after a second attempt, the fuel pump fuse might have blown.
-Check the fuse and replace if necessary ⇒ page 219 or contact your Specialised Service.

-• You should always engage the steering lock when you leave the vehicle.
+- The engine can only be started with the original SEAT key. - Loud running noises may be heard briefly after cold-starting the engine.
+This is normal and is no cause for concern. - After the engine has been stopped and the ignition switched off, the radiator fan may continue running for around 10 minutes. - If the engine still does not start after a second attempt, the fuel pump fuse might have blown.
+Check the fuse and replace if necessary ⇒ page 211, Fuses in the dash panel or contact your Specialised Service. - You should always engage the steering lock when you leave the vehicle.
 This will hinder any attempts at theft.